chaliy/sequelize-json-schema/README.md

 npm install sequelize-json-schema
 ```

+## Migrating v1 &rarr; v2

+The version 1 API of this module is available as `getModelSchema()`, with the following changes:
+- `private` option has been removed.
+Use `exclude` instead.
+- `alwaysRequired` option has been removed.
+Schemas should be manually amended
+if needed using `schema.required.push(...Object.keys(schema.properties))`.
+- `allowNull` option has been removed.
+(Schema reflects the `allowNull`
+    property of individual attributes).

 ## API

-The examples below are run in the context of this setup code:
+Note: API examples below assume the following setup code:
 ```javascript
 // Import this module
 const sjs = require('sequelize-json-schema');